netbeez/public-dashboard/README.md

 1. Make sure PHP and Apache are running on your server and that the cURL library extension for PHP is enabled.
 2. Download and unzip the public-dashboard repository [link].
-3. Go to your NetBeez instance, open Settings > API Keys and generate a new API key (if you have not done so already) [link to zendesk documentation].
+3. Go to your NetBeez instance, open Settings > API Keys and generate a new API key (if you have not done so already).
+[Here's more info on API keys](https://netbeez.zendesk.com/hc/en-us/articles/217532786-Settings-API-Keys).
 4. Open `config.php` and enter your information:
   * Replace the corny defaults with your real company/organization name and description (these appear on the main page):
    ```php